Shift equivalences through the lens of Cuntz-Krieger algebras: Shift equivalence and Cuntz-Pimsner algebras

 Since $\A$ and $\B$ are $\sigma$-unital C*-algebras, so are $\A_{\infty}$ and $\B_{\infty}$.
 Hence, every strong Morita equivalence $M$ for $E_{\infty}$ and $F_{\infty}$ must be a $\sigma$-TRO in the sense of \cite[p.
 6]{EKK17}, so that a combination of \cite[Theorem 5.2]{EKK17} and \cite[Proposition 3.1]{EKK17} shows that $E_{\infty}\otimes \mathbb{K}$ and $F_{\infty}\otimes \mathbb{K}$ are unitarily equivalent if and only if $E_{\infty}$ and $F_{\infty}$ are strongly Morita equivalent. \end{proof}

-It is important to say a few words about the assumptions in Theorem \ref{t:down-and-up} and what they mean for C*-correspondences of adjacency matrices.
-Suppose $A$ is a square adjacency matrix over a set $V$.
+It is important to say a few words about the assumptions in Theorem \ref{t:down-and-up} and what they mean for C*-correspondences of adjacency matrices with entries in $\mathbb{N}$.
+Suppose $A$ is a square adjacency matrix with entries in $\mathbb{N}$, and indexed by a set $V$.
 First note that $V$ is countable if and only if $c_0(V)$ is $\sigma$-unital if and only if $C^*(G_A)_0$ is $\sigma$-unital.
-Moreover, by \cite[Proposition 8.8]{Rae05} the following hold
+Moreover, by \cite[Proposition 8.8]{Rae05} the following holds

 \begin{enumerate}